Porsche Cayenne (955) Front Wheel Bearing Replacement January 17 2017

 This is the hub about to be pressed out of the wheel carrier.
 We are pressing it so that the hub exits the outboard side.
 Though it is hard to see in this photo, there is a gap between the bottom of the hub and the press bed.
 It took quite a bit of force to break the hub free, as there was some light corrosion.

-We spaced up the wheel carrier with some rectangular tubing after the initial breaking loose of the hub.
+We raised up the wheel carrier with some square tubing after the initial breaking loose of the hub.
 This allowed us to press the hub out all the way.

 This is a view of the outboard side of the wheel carrier, and the hub removed.
 The hub usually takes part of the inner bearing with it, and we will need to remove the inner bearing sleeve from the hub, so we can reuse the hub later.